Gluten-Free Chocolate Tiffin

 What biscuits can you use?

-It’s the crushed biscuits that form the basis of this no-bake tiffin so it’s wise not to use just any biscuit.
-A strong sturdy gluten-free biscuit which isn’t too sweet is best.
+Itโs the crushed biscuits that form the basis of this no-bake tiffin so itโs wise not to use just any biscuit.
+A strong sturdy gluten-free biscuit which isnโt too sweet is best.
 Traditionally Rich Tea Biscuits or Digestive Biscuits are the order of the day.

 What dried fruit can you use ?

-Traditionally glacé cherries and raisins are used but here I have swapped out the raisins for dried unsulphered apricots which impart such a gloriously fruity flavour.
+Traditionally glacรฉ cherries and raisins are used but here I have swapped out the raisins for dried unsulphered apricots which impart such a gloriously fruity flavour.
 Sometimes raisins can be a little sweet with not much flavour but the apricots are a lovely tasty alternative.

 How to make Gluten-Free Chocolate Tiffin

-- Crush the digestive biscuits into rough sand with some rubbly bits.
+Crush the digestive biscuits into rough sand with some rubbly bits.
 Use either a food processor or a rolling pin.
+Stir in the chopped dried fruit.
+Melt the butter with the sugar and honey until the sugar has dissolved.
+Stir into the biscuits and fruit.

-- Press the biscuit layer into a lined and greased cake tin and place in the fridge at least 4 hours or overnight to set.
+Press the biscuit layer into a lined and greased cake tin and place in the fridge at least 4 hours or overnight to set.

-- Melt the chocolate with the butter and salt.
+Melt the chocolate with the butter and salt.
 Pour over the biscuit layer.
 Place in the freezer for 10 minutes to set.
+Cut the Chocolate Tiffin into bars and sprinkle with extra flaked salt.

-Baker’s Tips
+Expert Tips

-- So that the Chocolate Tiffin is really easy to remove from the tin, line with two sheets of baking parchment, crossed in the middle and go up the sides of the tin.
+So that the Chocolate Tiffin is really easy to remove from the tin, line with two sheets of baking parchment, crossed in the middle and go up the sides of the tin.

-- Use an 8 inch square baking tin with loose bottom to make the tiffin even easier to remove.
+Use an 8 inch square baking tin with loose bottom to make the tiffin even easier to remove.

-- If you crush your digestive biscuits in a food processor then use the pulse button for extra control.
+If you crush your digestive biscuits in a food processor then use the pulse button for extra control.
 You want a variety of texture with your crushed biscuits.

-- To get extra texture to your chocolate topping only spread on ¾ of the melted chocolate onto the biscuit layer.
+To get extra texture to your chocolate topping only spread on ยพ of the melted chocolate onto the biscuit layer.
 Freeze for 10 minutes.
 Pour the rest of the melted chocolate into a small piping bag or a plastic food bag with a corner snipped off.
 Drizzle the melted chocolate over the top of the set chocolate layer then place back in the freezer for a couple of minutes to set for a final time.

-- That extra flaked salt at the end is a game changer.
+That extra flaked salt at the end is a game changer.
 It amps up the flavour and provides a lovely contrast to this sweet treat.

 How to store it

 You can store your Old Fashioned Chocolate Tiffin in a cool airtight tin for up to 5 days.
-However, I like to eat it straight from the fridge so that’s where mine are kept.
+However, I like to eat it straight from the fridge so thatโs where mine are kept.

 How to make Vegan Chocolate Tiffin